bcgov/Agile-Delivery-Process/Beta.md

 - you’re securing the service’s information and data collection
 - you’ve set up your analytics to accurately measure the success of your service
 - the service meets government [accessibility requirements](https://www2.gov.bc.ca/gov/content/home/accessibility)
-- you’ve completed a privacy impact assessment for the service
+- you’ve completed a [Privacy Impact Assessment](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/privacy/privacy-impact-assessments?keyword=privacy&keyword=impact&keyword=assessment) for the service
-- you’ve completed a security threat and risk assessment for the service
+- you’ve completed a [Security Threat and Risk Assessment](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/information-security/security-threat-and-risk-assessment?keyword=security&keyword=threat&keyword=and&keyword=risk&keyword=assessment) for the service
 - you can support the service and you’ll be able to keep iterating it and improving it until it’s retired